hinto-janai/gupax/README.md

 ### Disk
 Long-term state is saved onto the disk in the "OS data folder", using the [TOML](https://github.com/toml-lang/toml) format.
 If not found, default files will be created.

 Given a slightly corrupted `state.toml` file, Gupax will attempt to merge it with a new default one.
-This will most likely happen if the internal data structure of `state.toml` is changed in the future (e.g removing an outdated setting).
+This will most likely happen if the internal data structure of `state.toml` is changed in the future (e.g: removing an outdated setting).
 The node/pool database cannot be merged.

 If Gupax can't read/write to disk at all, or if there are any other big issues, it will show an unrecoverable error screen.